 The best answer to the legality issue is to make some phone calls and find out what regulations will apply to your particular vehicle.

-For more information about rat rods and other related topics, follow the cobbled-together links on the next page.
+For more information about rat rods and other related topics, follow the cobbled-together links below.

 Related HowStuffWorks Articles

 - Marquez, James.
 Personal correspondence.
 Jan.
 23, 2009.

 - Oliver, Bruce.
 Personal correspondence.
 Jan.
 29, 2009.